bleaktwig/yuadrem-wiki/docs/index.md

 <!-- PREHISTORY --------------------------------------------------------------->
 ### Prehistory
-* **Nascency of Disparity.**
-The primordial Pheter, god of disparity, is born from nix.
-With Pheter comes the separation of land and sea, and thus Yuadrem is created.
+* **Nascency of Disparity.** The primordial Pheter, god of disparity, is born from nix.
+With Pheter comes the eparation of land and sea, and thus Yuadrem is created.
-* **Nascency of Color.**
-From Pheter, the two damic gods are born: Zash, the sun, and Fagal, the darksun.
+* **Nascency of Color.** From Pheter, the two damic gods are born: Zash, the sun, and Fagal, the darksun.
 Zash in turn is divided into his six aspects, the mevic gods, which conform the colors.
-* **First Communion.**
-To populate Yuadrem, each mevic god plants a seed.
+* **First Communion.** To populate Yuadrem, each mevic god plants a seed.
 These seeds grow into god-trees, the oric gods.
-* **War of Spring.**
-The largest of the oric gods, Et and Om, go into war.
+* **War of Spring.** The largest of the oric gods, Et and Om, go into war.
 While no damic or mevic god interfered, Pheter themself was against the conflict.
 Humes are born from Et as soldiers in this war, while Om creates the marsets to defend themself.
 <!-- TODO.
 Add the Ird Diaspora + the first siege of Ctereth. -->
-* **The Schism.**
-After a long and bloody conflict, Et wins the war against Om.
+* **The Schism.** After a long and bloody conflict, Et wins the war against Om.
 Under the orders of their god-tree, the gats burn down the god-tree of the marsets.
 As the fire spreads, Pheter transforms into lightning, striking down Et.
-The ash from the burned god-trees engulfs Yuadrem, sparking the Age of Dark with the 40-Year Famine.
+The ash from the burned god-trees engulfs Yuadrem, sparking the Age of Dark with the 40-Year
+Famine.
 <!-- TODO.
 Add the Gat Diaspora (Bughna and Treb). -->